4d-go-mobile/check-workflow/README.md

 #### 🏗️ build

-Build step use `swift build` on iOS to check if there is no build errors in code.
+Build step uses `swift build` on iOS to make sure that there are no build errors in the code.

-The dependencies are defined in [`Package.swift`](form/files/Package.swift), in particular the 4d-for-ios sdk ([mock](https://github.com/4d-for-ios/QMobileUI))
+The dependencies are defined in [`Package.swift`](form/files/Package.swift), in particular the 4d-for-ios sdk ([mock](https://github.com/4d-for-ios/QMobileUI)).

 💡 You must be connected on github to read the check log.

 ### 🚀 [Release Workflow](form/workflows/release.yml)

-This workflow help you to provide bundled archive of your extension to share it.
+This workflow helps you provide a bundled archive of your extension, so that you can share it.

-When you create a new [release on github](https://help.github.com/en/github/administering-a-repository/creating-releases) the bundled archive is  automatically attached to the release.
+When you create a new [release on github](https://help.github.com/en/github/administering-a-repository/creating-releases), the bundled archive is  automatically attached to the release.

 ## How to check your formatters?

-* [Github workflow files](formatter/workflows/) must be added under `.github/workflows` folder into your form root folder.
+* [Github workflow files](formatter/workflows/) must be added under the `.github/workflows` folder into your form root folder.

 💡 Open the terminal, go to your formatter root folder and launch this command line to automatically download it.